Categories

 How Many Anointed Christians Have There Been Throughout History?

 Jehovah’s Witnesses are taught to believe that there are two classes of Christians.
-A little flock of anointed Christians having the hope of ruling with Christ in heaven numbering 144,000 and a great crowd of other sheep having the hope of living on earth in paradise under the rulership of Christ and the 144,000.
+A little flock of anointed Christians having the hope of ruling with Christ in heaven numbering 144,000 and an unnumbered great crowd of other sheep having the hope of living on earth in paradise under that rulership.
+However, this has not always been the case.
 According to the Watchtower society, all Christians in the first century were of the anointed.

 “For 19 centuries there was only the one calling, the heavenly one, with Jehovah being very selective as to who would serve with his Son to make up the Kingdom government.
 Many would be invited but only a precious few chosen.
 (Matthew 22:2, 14) In time the prescribed but limited number of 144,000 would be reached.
 After this no more would be anointed by holy spirit as witness that they had the heavenly hope, unless, in a rare occurrence, the unfaithfulness of one of the remaining ‘chosen ones’ made a replacement necessary.—Romans 8:16; 11:19; Revelation 7:1-8; 14:1-5.
 The Watchtower February 15, 1982 page 30 paragraph 14.